qcode-software/qcode-tcl/doc/validation.md

 As well as determining if the input matches the data types in the model, [`qc::validate2model`] will also check if the input meets the constraints for that column in the model e.g. not null, above/below/is a certain value etc.

-[`qc::validate2model`] will also set up the record object of the [global JSON response] with the results of validation for each item that was checked.
+[`qc::validate2model`] will also set up the record object of the [connection response] with the results of validation for each item that was checked.
 As part of the record a message is grabbed from the data model to describe the problem if validation fails.

+If the record type is `password` or `card_number` then it is automatically marked as sensitive and the value will not appear in the response.

 ### Dependencies

-Since [`qc::validate2model`] takes a message from the data model to add to the record object of the [global JSON response] a table named `validation_messages` with columns `table_name`, `column_name`, and `message` must exist in the model and contain a row for each column that could possibly be validated against.
+Since [`qc::validate2model`] takes a message from the data model to add to the record object of the [connection response] a table named `validation_messages` with columns `table_name`, `column_name`, and `message` must exist in the model and contain a row for each column that could possibly be validated against.

 ### Examples